Mackenzie | April 01, 2022 | Hubspot

-The HubSpot Marketing Hub also offers Salesforce integration and a whole host of additional tools that we couldn't fit into this one intro blog.
+The HubSpot Marketing Hub offers a whole host of additional tools that we couldn't fit into this one intro blog.
 Check them out for yourself, or feel free to get in touch with us for more info.

 Some of the tools the HubSpot Sales Hub offers are:

 Just like the Marketing Hub, HubSpot's Sales Hub has a vast offering of sales tools, depending on the tier that best fits your company.
 And, they all integrate with the Marketing Hub, the Service Hub, and of course the HubSpot CMS.

 The HubSpot Service Hub is designed to support your service team while they support your clients.
 It offers a full suite of tools that make service delivery easier, more seamless, and more transparent.